yangsue47/School_Is_Cool/README.md

 The dataset used for this project was pulled from Kaggle and linked [here](https://www.kaggle.com/datasets/kwadwoofosu/predict-test-scores-of-students).

 #### Initial Data Exploration & Analysis
 Very little cleaning was needed for our dataset.
+There were 3 students who experienced little growth from their pre-test score to post-test score and 1 student who experienced a drop in their scores from pre- to post-test.
+We decided to remove the scores of these 4 students for our project analysis.
 Descriptive statistics were generated to understand makeup of dataset.
 This was completed for the whole dataset and for each school setting (urban, suburban, and rural).To measure growth in test scores, we calculated % change in score from pre- to post-test.
 Then used that data to determine if a student experienced high or low growth.
-Based on the mean for % change in test scores (about 18.5), we decided to go with 18.5 points as our cut-off score for determining our high and low growth categories.
+Based on the mean for % change in test scores (about 18.63), we decided to go with 18.63 points as our cut-off score for determining our high and low growth categories.

 ## Machine Learning Model
 The model we decided to use for our machine learning was a random forest classifier.
 We chose this model because the ensemble features of this model allowed us to find the importance of each feature in our model.
 This was important since we wanted to know the ranking and importance of each feature on predicting a student’s growth in their test scores.